MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api-dotnet/includes/8-exercise-func-app.md

 Notice the `Run` method of the newly created C# class has a `HttpTrigger` attribute on the first argument, the `HttpRequest`.
 This attribute is used to define the access level of the Function, as well as the HTTP method(s) to listen for and the route endpoint.

 The route endpoint will be `null` by default, meaning that the endpoint will use the value of the `FunctionName` attribute, which is `ProductsGet`.
-However, you want the endpoint to be **products**, which you can do by setting the `HttpTrigger`'s `Route` property to `"products"`.
+Settings the `Route` property to `"products"` will override the default behaviour.

 Now your function is triggered on an HTTP `GET` request to **products**.
 Your `Run` method should look like the following code: